-Are you wondering if incorporation in Georgia is the right business decision?
+Are you wondering if incorporating in Georgia is the right business decision?
 According to a survey by Development Counselors International (DCI); the business climate of Georgia ranks 3rd in the nation.
-The survey also ranked the state No. 1 where having the best state economic development organization is concerned.
-Georgia has a workforce of over 6.3 million that existing and newly formed business entities can leverage.
-If this is not all, businesses can access global markets through seamless sea, air, rail, and road networks including the fastest growing container seaport at Port of Savannah.
+The survey also ranked the state No. 1 in having the best state economic development organization.
+Georgia has a workforce of over 6.3 million that existing and newly formed business entities can leverage. , As if this were not enough, businesses can also access global markets through seamless sea, air, rail, and road networks including the fastest growing container seaport at Port of Savannah.

 Why Choose Georgia for Incorporation?